Aaronic priesthood (Latter Day Saints): Early days

 From the start of the Church of Christ, the first members of the Aaronic priesthood were mostly adults.
 Early priests included Joseph Smith Sr. (59), Martin Harris (47), and two 30-year-old members: Hyrum Smith and Newel Knight.
 Teachers were Hezekiah Peck (49), Christian Whitmer (32), Hiram Page (30), and William Smith (20).
 Among the early deacons in the church were Titus Billings (38).

 There were some youth that were ordained to the Aaronic priesthood, including William F. Cahoon (17), Don Carlos Smith (14), and Erastus (15) and James Snow (17).
 In these early years, the holders of the priesthood had adult duties thrust upon them.
 For instance, in the Missouri Stake, the teachers quorum dealt with helping a brother quit tobacco, worked with a married couple in a dispute, settled neighborly disputes over cattle, and dealt with "lying and extortion."
 Adult deacons assisted priests and teachers in maintaining the houses of worship, seating people, making wine for the sacrament, and getting a license so that they could preach in homes.
-In 1833, plans for the Kirtland Temple included four rows for the presidencies of the Aaronic priesthood; these clearly were intended for adults and not youth.
+In 1833, plans for the Kirtland Temple included four rows of seating for the presidencies of the Aaronic priesthood; these clearly were intended for adults and not youth.
 In Nauvoo between 1839 and 1846, the average age of the priests was 29; however, there were four teenagers between 17 and 19.
-(This practice with respect to age continued on in the Reorganized Church of Jesus Christ of Latter Day Saints.)
+This practice with respect to age continued on in the Reorganized Church of Jesus Christ of Latter Day Saints.